eco-conscious design & construction

 I first became interested in the nexus of building construction and environmental impact in the late 1980s when I moved to northern California to work for a large construction firm.
 Pulling in to a pre-bid meeting for a proposed university building at U.C.
 Santa Clara, I saw several college kids camped out on the future site while others were living high in the branches of ancient redwoods that would be fallen to make space for new facilities.
 "You're in the way of progress," thought the well-conditioned 22-year-old bidness man me.
 But something else resonated on a deeper level that had always been there: an unyielding love and respect of nature.
 That experience drew me into "green building" before it had a name; I've been studying and practicing it ever since.

 The fundamental principles of sustainable building are ancient and time-tested.
 Much more practical and efficient than nearly all modern methods that pay little attention to natural surroundings or native materials, this approach uses the elements to heat and cool spaces, provide light, shelter and shade, producing an abode that is deeply rooted in its environment, and simply part of it.
-A prime example of this 'primal' architecture are the Anasazi cliff dwellings in Colorado; similar structures and building techniques can be found around the globe that gave rise to complex civilizations with high technology and deep culture that we only vaguely comprehend today.
+A seminal example of this 'primal' architecture are the Anasazi cliff dwellings in Colorado; similar structures and building techniques can be found around the globe that gave rise to complex civilizations with high technology and deep culture that we only vaguely comprehend today.

 Cliff Palace at Mesa Verda, Colorado